Positions have been filled for this year.

-- Currently enrolled for at least six credits in an American Library Association-accredited master's degree program in library or information science/studies anywhere in the U.S. or Canada.
-Graduates working on a dissertation need only be registered for three credits.
-You will be required to provide proof of enrollment if selected.
-Applicants should not yet be practicing librarians.
+- Students enrolled for at least six credits in an American Library Association-accredited master's degree program in library or information science/studies anywhere in the U.S. or Canada; you will be required to provide proof of enrollment if selected

 How Do I Apply for this Opportunity?

-- Send completed application form, a brief cover letter stating your interest in the position, a current resume, and list of three references to Ms. Laine Stambaugh, 1299 University of Oregon Libraries, Eugene, OR 97403-1299 or to email@example.com by the deadline.
+- Send completed application form, a brief cover letter stating your interest in the position, a current resume, and list of three references to Ms. Laine Stambaugh, Personnel Librarian, 1299 University of Oregon Libraries, Eugene, OR 97403-1299 or to email@example.com by the deadline.

-The hourly rate is determined by the nature of the work assignment and recommendation of the hiring supervisor.
-Compensation for the three terms should be between $5,000-$6,000, depending on the project assignment.
+The hourly rate is determined by the nature of the work assignment and recommendation of the hiring supervisor, and in conjunction with the Library's Human Resources policies and procedures to establish consistency.
+Check each posting.

 When Do Thomas Internships Take Place?

-Most appointments are made to coincide with UO quarters.
+Most appointments are made to coincide with UO quarters, fall, winter and spring.
 See upcoming UO term and intersession schedules.
-If you are attending an MLIS program at a school on a different schedule, you may propose a different schedule that matches your own term.
+If you are attending a program at a school on a different schedule, you may propose a different schedule that matches your own term.

 Agreement and Commitment:

-Being part of the Thomas Internship is an agreement and commitment of your time and effort, as well as that of the host supervisor.
-The proposed assignment must benefit not only the intern, but the library and its users as well.
-The goal is to provide an enriching career experience that helps shape your academic future!
+Being part of the Thomas Internship Program is an agreement and commitment of your time and effort, as well as that of the host supervisor, who will provide a quality mentorship opportunity.
+The goal of the Thomas Internship is to provide an enriching career experience that helps shape your academic future!
 You will be asked by Library Development to correspond with the donor at the conclusion of the assignment.